SLIPO-EU/FAGI/README.md

 # Fagi Command Line
 ___
 ### Building from source
-In order to build the command line version from source, you should first clone the cli branch to a preferred location by running:
+The following instructions were tested with git version 1.9.1 and Apache Maven 3.3.3.
+In order to build the command line version from source, you should first clone the master branch to a preferred location by running:

 `git clone -b master --single-branch https://github.com/SLIPO-EU/FAGI-gis.git Fagi`

 Then, go the the root directory of the project (Fagi-gis) and run:
 `mvn clean install`
-Tested with git version 1.9.1 and Apache Maven 3.3.3

 ### Run Fagi-gis from command line
 Go to resources directory and change the spec.xml and rules.xml as described below.